Rafael Sabatini: Personal life

 Sabatini died in Switzerland 13 February 1950.
 He was buried in Adelboden, Switzerland.
 On his headstone his wife had written, "He was born with a gift of laughter and a sense that the world was mad", the first line of Scaramouche.

+Influence

+Historical fiction writers who have been influenced by Sabatini's work include George MacDonald Fraser, Rosemary Rogers, Bernard Cornwell, James Reasoner, and Parris Afton Bonds.

+Sabatini's work has also been an inspiration to science fiction and fantasy writers, including Robert E. Howard, Gordon R. Dickson, Tim Powers and Adrian Cole.

 Film adaptations

 Sound films

 Several of his novels were made into notable films in the sound era: